anvilproject/anvil-portal/content/about/working-groups.md

 - Adam Coffman (WashU)

 ## Phenotype Working Group
-The Phenotype Working Group ensures that the datasets hosted in the AnVIL platform are incorporated in a manner that facilitates research driven by phenotypic questions.
+The Phenotype Working Group ensures that the datasets hosted in AnVIL are incorporated in a manner that facilitates research driven by phenotypic questions.

 ### Co-Chairs
 - Robert Carroll (VUMC)